 Dujiangyan Panda Valley

-Located 37 miles (60 kilometers) from Chengdu, Panda Valley is in the Baima Village, Yutang Town, Dujiangyan City.
-The whole valley covers an area of 331 acres (1.34 square kilometers).
-This valley is organised in such a way that that giant pandas are encouraged to return to the wild.
-Visitors can have close contact with the lovely animals by being photographed while holding one and also by volunteering to care for them.
+Located 60 kilometers (37 miles) from Chengdu, Panda Valley is in the Baima Village, Yutang Town, Dujiangyan City.
+The whole valley covers an area of 1.34 square kilometers (331 acres).
+Dujiangyan Panda Valley is organised in such a way that that giant pandas are encouraged to return to the wild.

-In the valley, the giant pandas are gradually reintroduced to the wild.
+In the Dujiangyan Panda Valley, the giant pandas are gradually reintroduced to the wild.
 During the semi-original wildness transition experiment, they temporarily live in dens that look like blockhouses.
 They will continue receiving training to complete this transitional stage until the researchers confirm they have the ability to return to the wild.

 |Opening Hours||8:30 - 17:00|

-Chengdu Research Base of Giant Panda Breeding: just 6 miles (10 km) from downtown Chengdu.
+Chengdu Research Base of Giant Panda Breeding: just 10 km (6 miles) from downtown Chengdu.

-Ya'an Bifengxia Base of China Conservation and Research Center of Giant Panda: in north Ya'an, 93 miles (150 km) southwest of Chengdu.
+Ya'an Bifengxia Base of China Conservation and Research Center of Giant Panda: in north Ya'an, 150 km (93 miles) southwest of Chengdu.

-Wolong National Nature Reserve: 80 miles (130km) from Chengdu.
+Wolong National Nature Reserve: 130km (80 miles) from Chengdu.

 Read more information about Chinese Giant Panda: